samumantha/2023_presentations/202306_reproducibility.md

 In general: scripted solutions are more reproducible than single runs, however depending on scripting skills you might run into limitations as soon as computational steps get more or more timeconsuming.

 Workflow tools to the rescue:

     * No extensive scripting skills needed
     * Record computational steps with additional arguments, requirements etc...
     * One step in the workflow changed? -> rerun only necessary steps

 Some workflow tools:

 * [Snakemake](https://snakemake.readthedocs.io/en/stable/)
 * [Make](https://www.gnu.org/software/make/)
 * [Common Workflow Language](https://www.commonwl.org/)
 * [Long list of other general and more specialized tools](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems)

-Not all tools are easily HPC compatible.
-Check out also CSC guide on [High Throughput Computing](https://docs.csc.fi/computing/running/throughput/).
+Note also the tools integration with Github, containers, and usability/efficiency on HPC Check out also CSC guide on [High Throughput Computing](https://docs.csc.fi/computing/running/throughput/).

 ### References and Resources

-[CodeRefinery reproducible research lesson](https://coderefinery.github.io/reproducible-research/) [The Turing way - Guide for reproducible research](https://coderefinery.github.io/reproducible-research/)
+[CodeRefinery reproducible research lesson](https://coderefinery.github.io/reproducible-research/)

+[The Turing way - Guide for reproducible research](https://coderefinery.github.io/reproducible-research/)